In 1870-72, John Marius Wilson's Imperial Gazetteer of England and Wales described Middlesceugh like this:

 Middlesceugh through time

-Middlesceugh is now part of Eden district.
-Click here for graphs and data of how Eden has changed over two centuries.
-For statistics about Middlesceugh itself, go to Units and Statistics.
+Middlesceugh is now part of WESTMORLAND AND FURNESS Unitary Authority.
+Click here for graphs and data of how WESTMORLAND AND FURNESS has changed over two centuries.
+For statistics about Middlesceugh itself, go to Statistics.

 How to reference this page: